Online casino legal vs illegal: The ANJ guide to playing safely in France

 About the reviewer

-12+ years in the iGaming industry, including 5 years in compliance consulting for operators licensed under the French ANJ framework.
-PhD in Economic Mathematics.
-Expertise: bonus mathematics, wager analysis, player protection mechanisms.
+12+ years in the iGaming industry, including 5 years in compliance consulting for licensed operators under the French ANJ framework.
+PhD in economic mathematics.
+Fields: bonus mathematics, wagering analysis, player protection measures.

 Gambling can become addictive.
-If you feel you are losing control, contact Joueurs Info Service, SOS Joueurs, or use the national self-exclusion register (National Self-Exclusion Register (FIJ)).
+If you feel you are losing control, contact Joueurs Info Service, SOS Joueurs, or use the national self-exclusion register (gaming ban file (FIJ)).
 Set deposit and loss limits before playing for real money.
-Breaks and cooldown tools are levers for sustainable enjoyment.
+Breaks and cooldown tools are levers for sustainable pleasure.

 The information in this article is provided for editorial and comparative purposes only.
 It does not constitute legal advice.
 Players remain responsible for complying with local regulations.